Reina Kondō

-Reina Kondō (近藤 玲奈) is a Japanese voice actress and singer from Chiba Prefecture who is affiliated with Hirata Office.
+Reina Kondō (近藤 玲奈) is a Japanese voice actress, model, and singer from Chiba Prefecture who is affiliated with Hirata Office.
 She is known for her roles as Hana Ichinose in Slow Start and Suzuka Nagami in My Sister, My Writer.
 She, together with her Slow Start co-stars Ayasa Itō, Tomomi Mineuchi, and Maria Naganawa performed the series' opening theme "Ne!
 Ne!
 Ne!" under the name STARTails.

 On April 14, 2021, she made her debut as a solo singer under Nippon Columbia.

+On February 23, 2024, it was announced that she would be going on hiatus due to health issues, and her voice acting activities is being made limited.